masonv-0/Skyblock-Quantitative-Analysis/README.md

 # Skyblock Quantitative Analysis

 ## Overview
 This project is the start of my exploration of quantitative finance, an interest which was sparked by TigerQuant, a club at Mizzou that focuses on the intersection of computer science and finance.
-I took some of the big picture ideas we talked about and applied them to the economy of a videogame I used to play a lot: Hypixel Skyblock.
+I took some of the big picture ideas we talked about and applied them to the economy of a videogame I used to play a lot, Hypixel Skyblock.

 ---